grinnell-cs/csc151-dh/_labs/recursion-patterns.md

 title: Patterns of recursion
 summary: |
-  In this laboratory, you will continue your initial explorations with recursion, working to expand your approach to include patterns of recursion..
+  In this laboratory, you will continue your initial explorations with recursion, working to expand your approach to include patterns of recursion.
 todo:
   - TBD
 ---